-Visitors from around the world are welcomed onto the Jerusalem campus to explore the beautiful campus designed by architect Moshe Safdie, discover the College-Institute's academic programs, attend services, research in its library, visit its biblical archaeology museum, take part in HUC-JIR's archaeological excavations, and participate in cultural and educational programs engaging the wider community.
+Visitors from around the world are welcomed onto The Taube Family Campus in Jerusalem to explore the beautiful campus designed by architect Moshe Safdie, discover the College-Institute's academic programs, attend services, research in its library, visit its biblical archaeology museum, take part in HUC-JIR's archaeological excavations, and participate in cultural and educational programs engaging the wider community.

-Accessible to members and staff of the Israel Movement for Progressive Judaism and the World Union of Progressive Judaism, by the Israeli academic community, by the general public, and by academic and other visitors from abroad, the Abramov Library collects and preserves materials which support the academic programs of the Jerusalem campus of HUC-JIR, its faculty, and the research staff of the Nelson Glueck School of Biblical Archaeology.
+Accessible to members and staff of the Israel Movement for Progressive Judaism and the World Union of Progressive Judaism, by the Israeli academic community, by the general public, and by academic and other visitors from abroad, the Abramov Library collects and preserves materials which support the academic programs of The Taube Family Campus of HUC-JIR/Jerusalem, its faculty, and the research staff of the Nelson Glueck School of Biblical Archaeology.

 Questions?
 Please contact Batya Kaplan at email@example.com or ++972 2 6203273